Installation guide

 Step 2: Install using the generated script

-Copy the generated setup script from your workspace and run it on your server:
+Copy the generated setup script from your workspace and run it on your server.
+The workspace tailors the script to the platform you selected—a shell command for Linux and macOS, or a PowerShell command for Windows.

 # The script will look similar to this: